2024-databases-bereacollege/client-project-the-infinite-loopers/README.md

    ```
    flask run
    ```
-5. Open it on the browser and Login using the login credentials.
+5. Open it on the browser and log in using the login credentials.
 Reach out for the Login credentials!

 ## Roadmap - Future Improvements